Removing the baked-on crud from your grill’s cooking grate has long required something you can’t get in a bottle, can, or jar: elbow grease.

 Grill Cleaning Innovations

-A couple of products are now on the market that offer new approaches to keeping your grill grate in tip-top shape.
+A couple of products are now on the market that offers new approaches to keeping your grill grate in tip-top shape.

 The Great Scrape is an innovative grill cleaner that is made of solid hardwood, has no brush, and is designed for use with stainless-steel, porcelain-coated, and cast-iron grates.
 It looks like a short paddle that acquires grooves as it is used on a hot grill grid.
 As the tool is used, the grooves are burned into the edge of the wood in a pattern that is exact to your particular grill grid.